Connecting to the electricity network and choosing an electricity supplier.

 The connection process can be quite lengthy as it requires significant planning and design and may require planning permission or approval from landowners.
 If you are planning to build a new property, you should contact NIE Networks as soon as possible.

 Domestic consumers in Northern Ireland are able to choose their electricity supplier.
 There are currently five suppliers operating in the domestic market; Budget Energy, Electric Ireland, Power NI, SSE Airtricity and Click Energy.
-The contact details are listed under useful contacts.

 Find out more about switching energy supplier by watching our short video.